WillsCHEATTT/MetroPy/Readme.md

+## MetroPy
+# The program that sits here to "weather" and never be used
 Hello everyone reading this!!
 This is my 7th grade science fair project that I decided to put on Github.

 Now that summer break is coming to an end, so has my laziness so I decided to fix some projects.
 This being one of them from what I know this script was broken since 5-7-2021 or around there.
 The issue was the developers of weather.com had made some changes to the website, causing my script to stop working.
 After some revisions I have simplified most of the code :)